 You’ve noticed that the doors in your home are sticking.
 If it only happened with the bathroom, you might be inclined to dismiss the problem as post-shower humidity, but when you’re struggling to open and close doors throughout the house, you’ll definitely want to investigate the cause.

+What causes doors to stick in my Denver home?
 There are several conditions that can cause your doors to stick.
 In this blog, the foundation repair team at Van Matre Construction reviews this common problem, which should always be assessed by a professional.

 Normal Wear and Tear